developing-today/hash_set_map/README.md

 A hashmap where the hash is precomputed and used as the key.

+I don't actually override the hash _in_ the hashmap in this implementation.

+If hasher allowed more than u64 output, this would be easier.

+At least one method with mroe than -> u64.

+Instead, the generic is limited to only that.

+Being able to fit 160-512 bits would be make this nice.

+As is, the generic version uses only left u64 bits,

+and the specific version I need uses SHA-1, 160 bits.

+(SHA-1 is only used because of git using it.)

+git now supports sha256, but github does not.

 *** Author is new to rust, this is a side project, any advice on improving the ergonomics or practices would be appreciated ***